accessibilitywars/zaw2/content/builds/alac-hybrid-tempest.md

 > 6. {{ skill(id="30432") }}

 <small>*Overloads reduce the APM of the build greatly.*</small>
+<small>*A triple aura-shout build allows you to rotate VERY slowly while providing boons and 100% alacrity uptime.
+This drops the bench to around 14.5k*</small>

 #### Healing Over Time
 Tempest has reliable heal over time mechanics, primarily due to long lasting regeneration and soothing mist.
 In order to maintain soothing mist, water attunement must always be included as a bridge to swapping elements.
 Each time you swap into water, you provide 10s of soothing mist.